-OVERVIEW: The Doris Duke Charitable Foundation is one of the top funders of dance and theater in the country, and, to a lesser extent, music.
-Their music funding opportunities are wide and varied, as they offer opportunities for both individuals and presenting organizations, but jazz is the only musical genre they consider for funding.
+OVERVIEW: The Doris Duke Charitable Foundation is one of the top funders of dance, theater, and jazz in the country.
+Its music funding opportunities are wide and varied, as it offers opportunities for both individuals and presenting organizations.
+Jazz is the only musical genre it funds.

-IP TAKE: Doris Duke has a number of awards and grants for music, but it should be noted that they only fund jazz musicians and projects.
-No other musical genre is considered for support.
+IP TAKE: Doris Duke has a number of awards and grants for music, but it should be noted that it only funds jazz musicians and projects.
+No other musical genre is supported.

-The largest recent jazz related grants include two $2.6 million grants to Creative Capital for funding works not only in jazz but in contemporary dance as well.
-The second largest recent grant of $1.6 million was awarded to EmcArts, again to support both jazz and contemporary dance programs.
+Large past jazz related grants include two $2.6 million grants to Creative Capital for funding works not only in jazz but in contemporary dance as well.
+Another large past grant of $1.6 million was awarded to EmcArts, again to support both jazz and contemporary dance programs.
 A few smaller music organizations received recent Doris Duke funds, including a one-year $20,000 grant to the Bronx based Casita Maria Inc., and a four month, $10,000 grant to Jazz Arts Group of Columbus.

-When applying for a music grant from Doris Duke, keep in mind that the Foundation's primary loves are jazz and dance.
-They have four strategies and you must fulfill at least one of them to qualify for a grant.
+When applying for a music grant from Doris Duke, grantseekers should keep in mind that the Foundation prioritizes jazz and dance.
+They have four strategies and grantseekers must fulfill at least one of them to qualify for a grant.

-Artistic Creation and Distribution.
-This initiative supports the commissioning, production and presentation of new works.
+Artistic Creation and Touring.
+This initiative supports commissioning, production, and presentation of new works.
 Funding is available through several programs run through partner organizations.
-These include Chamber Music America, which supports the creation and performance of jazz through New Jazz Works: Commissioning and Ensemble Development, and live performances, through the Presenter Consortium for Jazz; the Creative Capital Foundation, which provides grants to individual artists and has the Multiple Arts Production Fund; and the National Performance Network.
+These include Chamber Music America, which supports the creation and performance of jazz through New Jazz Works: Commissioning and Ensemble Development, and live performances, through the Presenter Consortium for Jazz, the Creative Capital Foundation, which provides grants to individual artists and has the Multiple Arts Production Fund, and the National Performance Network.

 Unrestricted Support for Artists.
-The goal of these grants is to strengthen a fair and sustainable system of unrestricted support to individual artists across the country.
+This grants seeks to strengthen a fair and sustainable system of unrestricted support to individual artists across the country.
 Currently DDCF only supports artists through fellowship programs at United States Artists.